What Colleges Should You Visit?

 Once you’ve figured out that the college you are interested in visiting meets both your academic and social expectations, it’s time to take a look at the location of the school.
 Do you want to spend the next four years in a lively urban setting?
 Or would you rather have that sprawling suburban campus?
 It may seem like a minor detail, but the location of the college you’re considering is important because you’ll likely be spending four years there!
 Additionally, think about how far away from home you want to go to college.
 Some people are okay with studying on the other side of the country; others would rather live within a five-hour driving distance of home.
 Maybe you would like to live at home and save money on room and board instead!
 You should definitely make sure that you would like both the campus setting and the distance from where you live before visiting!

 Finally, make sure you take a look at how much the college you want to visit would cost you if you chose to attend there.
 Affordability is an extremely important factor in deciding on a school.
 While you probably won’t know what your financial aid package looks like at this point, it’s a good idea to research if the institution you want to visit typically provides enough aid to meet your needs.
 These days, tuition is skyrocketing, especially at large private universities, so cost is definitely important to consider when planning to visit a college.
+Check out this article to learn more about the differences between private and public colleges.

 No matter where you are in the college search process, you can learn so much about a school by going on a tour.
 Being there in person is truly the best way to get a feel for what the campus is like.
 Plus, you can meet face-to-face with an admissions counselor, departmental advisor, or athletic coach to learn more about the various programs the college might have to offer.
 Just remember, do your research beforehand and plan ahead.
 You will set yourself up for success this way.
+Check this out for more tips on deciding where you want to apply.